Frequently Asked Questions

 Q: When do we pick the campers up?

 A: Parents, caregivers, and family members are asked to arrive at 12pm on Sunday.
-You will meet with Jennifer Wiles, Director of Camp Erin Boston and the grief counselors, and have lunch before reuniting with your camper(s) for the closing ceremony.
+You will meet with Jennifer Wiles, Director of Camp Erin Boston and your camper(s)' grief counselor(s) and have lunch before reuniting with your camper(s) for the closing ceremony.
 You will then sign your camper(s) out.

 Q: Where do the campers sleep?